vianna-research/website/pages/acms.md

 Thanks for your interest in our models.
 Below you can find links to additional files as well as further information about the models we have published.

 Feel free to use the data or to contact the authors if interested.
-In case you used the provided data, please cite the mentioned paper where applicable.
+In case you have used the provided data, please cite the mentioned paper where applicable.

 - - -